Muhammet-Developer/Rich-and-Morty/README.md

 2. Install YARN packages

 `yarn install`

+3. The project is ready, you can start using it now.
+You can run:

+  `yarn start`

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.